Benefits of a Communication Plan

-Sell a business or buy a business with a Communication Plan?
-The life blood of what we do as human beings and the glue that keeps us all together as a society be at a local, regional, national or indeed international level is the ability to communicate with one another.
+What are the benefits of a communication plan?
+The lifeblood of what we do as human beings and the glue that keeps us all together as a society be at a local, regional, national or indeed international level is the ability to communicate with one another.
 Many times that communication breaks down and many times this leads to unintended consequences.
 All entrepreneurs are familiar with a Business Plan and a Sales and Marketing Plan but not everyone has heard of a Communication Plan.

 What is a Communication Plan?

-A Communication Plan is an attempt to standard the message that goes out from the business to its customers.
+A Communication Plan is an attempt to standardize the message that goes out of the business to its customers.
 It complements and dovetails with a Business Plan and Sales and Marketing Plan.
-In some instances there can be an overlap.
-It includes all written, spoke and electronic communications.
+In some instances, there can be an overlap.
+It includes all written, spoken and electronic communications.

 A good way to build a Communication plan is around objectives.
 For example, it could include excellent customer service, customer retention or loyalty, how to touch each customer be it through a monthly newsletter, email or telephone call.
 It obviously includes bringing the employees of the business together so they understand any objectives and understand their role of that communication.

 Another suggestion includes identifying what tools you will use to communicate with your customers.
 For example, it can be your website and blog as well as newspaper advertising, magazine ads, posters and even things such as report covers.
 There is no shortage of ideas.